StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ### Installation

-All required packages are available on our package repository.
-We support Debian and RPM packages, as well as binary packages in ZIP format.
-All packages are signed using our GPG key [**562CBC1C**](https://raw.githubusercontent.com/TheHive-Project/TheHive/master/PGP-PUBLIC-KEY) with the fingerprint `0CD5 AC59 DE5C 5A8E 0EE1 3849 3D99 BB18 562C BC1C`.
+TheHive package repository provides all required packages.
+Support is provided for Debian and RPM packages, and binary packages in ZIP format.
+All packages are signed using TheHive GPG key [`562CBC1C`](https://raw.githubusercontent.com/TheHive-Project/TheHive/master/PGP-PUBLIC-KEY) with the fingerprint `0CD5 AC59 DE5C 5A8E 0EE1 3849 3D99 BB18 562C BC1C`.

 === "DEB"